 What is Orchard Alliance’s mission and vision?

-In this interactive interview, you’ll hear about how and why Orchard expanded from exclusively serving the Christian and Missionary Alliance denomination for 50 years, to serving many other like-minded organizations, including One Challenge.
-Joseph explains what is it that Orchard is offering to organizations that is unique or different from what they have.
+In this interactive interview, you’ll hear about how and why Orchard expanded from exclusively serving the Christian and Mission Alliance denomination for 50 years, to serving other like-minded organizations, including One Challenge.
+Joseph explains what Orchard offers to organizations that is unique or different from what they have.

 This iceberg image represents a typical person who is excited about supporting ministry for God’s kingdom growth.
 The 10% is the cash assets available to them.
 The 90% are non-cash assets available for kingdom growth, if managed wisely.
 These are things like public stock, private stock, real estate, business sales, IRA gifts, gift from a will.